eHealthAfrica/symptoms/json/README.md

 Use snake case for file names here, since they will be used to create Javascript variable names

+The `all.json` file contains the collection of all symptoms used in any app.

+The `lists.json` file contains the ordered lists of symptoms the various apps use, also depending on country.
+The symptoms from `all.json` are just referenced by their code here.

 ## Data model

 A symptom has the following structure: